Sphereon-Opensource/gx-agent/packages/gx-agent-cli/README.md

 methods, like creating a DID, generating self-descriptions, acquiring Compliance Credentials from the Compliance Service are supported.

 # Prerequisites

+## NodeJS version 16
+Please download NodeJS version 16.
+You can find NodeJS for your computer on the following page: https://nodejs.org/en/blog/release/v16.16.0/
+Follow the installation instructions

 ## Create X.509 keys and get SSL certificate